Current policies governing editorial conflicts of interest are ineffective

-The high COI rate that we have observed is particularly alarming, especially since five out of the six publishers explicitly prohibit editors from handling papers with COI.
-Despite this finding, it remains unclear whether these policies have any effect at all.
-In other words, what COI rate do we expect to see in the absence of these policies?
+{As we have seen in Table~\ref{tab:policy}, many publishers have adopted recusal as a way to curb papers with editor-author associations, but} it remains unclear whether these policies have any effect at all.
+In other words, what percentage of papers with editor-author associations do we expect to see in the absence of these policies?

-Answering this counterfactual question based on observational data alone is challenging, since we cannot observe a parallel universe in which the COI policies were never introduced.
+Answering this counterfactual question based on observational data alone is challenging, since we cannot observe a parallel universe in which the policies were never introduced.
 Nevertheless, we are able to estimate the policies' effect by leveraging three quasi-experiments whereby certain changes were introduced to the COI policies of PNAS and PLOS at different points in time.
 Based on this, we set out to compare editors' behaviour before vs.~after the changes were introduced.

-More specifically, in all three cases of policy change, the scope of papers considered to have COI was broadened.
-To put it differently, certain behavior that was considered acceptable by the publisher became prohibited as per the new policy.
-The first policy change that we analyze (Case~1) took place in July 2011, when PNAS introduced a COI policy, prohibiting editors from handling submissions by authors with whom they collaborated during the past 24 months.
+More specifically, the first policy change that we analyze (Case~1) took place in July 2011, when PNAS introduced a COI policy, prohibiting editors from handling submissions by authors with whom they collaborated during the past 24 months.
 Importantly, no such policy existed prior to that date.